University Policies

 Essential Position:

 A position that has been designated as critical because its responsibilities include non-deferrable services that must be performed despite an Emergency and/or Administrative Closure.
-Positions may be designated as essential on an academic year, seasonal or situational basis, e.g., in the event of a snow emergency or a public health crisis.
-In addition, any position may be designated as essential at any point during an emergency, even if not designated as essential prior to the emergency.
+Positions may be designated as Essential for a period of time (e.g., during an academic year or seasonally) or on a situational basis (e.g., in the event of a snow emergency or a public health crisis).
+In addition, any position may be designated as Essential at any point during an emergency, even if not designated as Essential prior to the emergency.

-• Special Situations: Situations may arise where any position may be designated as essential at any point during an emergency, even if not designated as essential prior to the emergency.
+• Special Situations: Situations may arise where any position may be designated as Essential at any point during an Emergency and/or Administrative Closure, even if not designated as Essential prior to the emergency.

 Non-deferrable Services/Operations: